+During his tenure in the Civil Rights Division of the U.S. Department of Justice (DOJ) Paul litigated virtually all types of civil rights issues.
+He represented the United States in school desegregation lawsuits involving public elementary, secondary and higher education; he then directed the Voting Rights Act litigation program; he then headed the section responsible for enforcement of the Fair Housing Act and the Equal Credit Opportunity Act, where he developed and implemented the Department’s fair lending enforcement program.
+His final position in the Department was as Acting Deputy Assistant Attorney General for Civil Rights (the highest career position in the Division) where he was responsible for supervising programs enforcing fair lending and fair housing laws, public accommodation and facilities laws, voting rights laws, and disability rights laws.
 After leaving DOJ, Paul served in state law enforcement in the Office of the Florida Attorney General.
-Paul was the Deputy Attorney General for South Florida, and managed the Attorney General's legal programs in the southern portion of the state (including multi-state consumer protection matters), and personally litigating cases of major significance statewide.
+Paul was the Deputy Attorney General for South Florida.
+He managed the Attorney General's legal programs in the southern portion of the state (including multi-state consumer protection matters), and personally litigated cases of major significance statewide.
 He briefed and argued Gore v.
-Bush before the Florida Supreme Court and the U.S. Supreme Court.
+Bush before the Florida Supreme Court and the U.S. Supreme Court urging the counting of ballots that had not been properly tabulated by the voting machines.
 He also defended the state in private class action and governmental pattern or practice litigation.

 - Pro Bono Award, Indian River County, Florida Branch of the National Association for the Advancement of Colored People, 29th Annual Freedom Fund Banquet, 2019

 - Lifetime Achievement, Daily Business Review 2018